 - Have a minimum Junior classification by beginning of exchange; can be a Sophomore at the time of application

 - Provide official transcripts from all college-level institutions attended

 Tilburg courses are taught in both English and Dutch, but over 100 courses per year are in English for students to choose from.

 - Academic year (August to June)

 Tilburg University offers a variety of high quality coursework in the liberal arts, humanities, and social sciences (e.g. communication, culture studies, economics, liberal arts and humanities, organization studies, philosophy, psychology, theology, and foreign languages).
 Students can find a complete list of courses for Tilburg on the exchange program courses page

 .The majority of coursework is offered in English.
-Courses are worth 6 ECTS each, which generally transfers as 3 credit hours.
-The typical course load is 30 ECTS, or 15 credit hours (five courses).
+Courses are worth 6 ECTS each, and the typical course load is 30 ECTS (five courses).